What is futures betting?

 Every futures bet has odds and those odds have an implied probability of success.
 The higher the implied probability, the smaller the risk, and therefore the smaller the potential payout.

 Futures bets with a slimmer implied probability hold a much greater risk of losing but due to that, the potential payout is greater.

 When do you get paid for futures bets?

 Futures bets are paid when that event or occurrence has been completed and graded by the sportsbook.

 Futures bets on championship results are often paid shortly after a winner has been decided.
 However, some futures, like Over/Under season win totals won’t be paid out until the end of the regular season, even if the bet has been decided before the final game of the schedule.

 The most common types of futures bets are placed on championship results, such as the team to win the Super Bowl, NBA Finals or March Madness.
 Futures bets are extremely popular with casual bettors and sports fans and draw more and more wagers at sportsbooks every year.

-Here we can see current futures odds to win Super Bowl 56:
+Here we can see current futures odds to win the Super Bowl: